eclipse-edc/GradlePlugins/docs/developer/autodoc.md

 The `autodoc` plugin exposes the following configuration values:

 1. the `processorVersion`: tells the plugin, which version of the annotation processor module to use.
+Set this value if the version of the plugin and of the annotation processor diverge.
 If this is omitted, the plugin will use its own version.
-Please enter just the SemVer-compliant version information, no `groupId` or `artifactName` are needed.
+Please enter _just_ the SemVer-compliant version string, no `groupId` or `artifactName` are needed.
    ```kotlin
    configure<org.eclipse.dataspaceconnector.plugins.autodoc.AutodocExtension> {
        processorVersion.set("<VERSION>")
    }
    ```
+   **Typically, you do not need to configure this and can safely omit it.**

 _The plugin will then generate an `edc.json` file for every module/gradle project._